 - 1. ANC 3/4G insists that DGS post the plans on their website.
 The URL for the page below on the DPR modernization project could work: https://dgs.dc.gov/page/lafayette-recreation-center-modernization.
 Regardless of the specific publicly accessible website to which DGS chooses to post the plans, what it is imperative is that all impacted stakeholders in the community have access to copies of the scope of work and specifications in the plans for Lafayette-Pointer Park grounds and Lafayette ES field within one week of the passage of this resolution. - 2.
 The ANC requests that all relevant city agencies (incl.
-DGS, DPR, and DCPS,) entrusted with the maintenance and rehabilitation of Lafayette-Pointer park grounds and school field appear before the ANC to answer any and all questions the community has. - 3.
+DGS, DPR, and DCPS) entrusted with the maintenance and rehabilitation of Lafayette Park grounds and school field appear before the ANC to answer any and all questions the community has. - 3.
 ANC 3/4G insists that the city honor its 2016 commitment to a natural grass ballfield behind Lafayette, and that the city not use the results of its own poor construction and lack of maintenance as justification for reneging on that commitment. - 4.
 The ANC insists no rehabilitation occur before the impacted stakeholders in the community have had a meaningful opportunity to review and comment upon the plans, and that the comments of the Friends of Lafayette-Pointer Park, who have been vigilant in their observations and persistent in their efforts to have the responsible agencies correct shoddy work and conditions, be given great weight.

-APPROVED at a regular public meeting, notice of which was prope erly given and at which a quorum of four () of seven () members were present on February XX 2024 by a vote of () yes, () no, and () abstentions.
+APPROVED at a regular public meeting, notice of which was properly given and at which a and at which a quorum of seven (7) of seven (7) members were present on February 26, 2024 by a vote of (7) yes, (0) no, and (0) abstentions.

-Lisa R Gore, Chair Bruce Sherman, Secretary
+Lisa R Gore, Chair

+Bruce Sherman, Secretary